dragonwithafez/Romaji2Hiragana/README.md

 This version is forked from the original to add major improvements, since the original seems to be abandoned.

 ### Usage
 Enter the romaji lyrics of your composition in MuseScore3.
-Running the plugin will convert all lyrics to their respective kana.
-Supports multiple romanizations of kana such as shi/si-し、dji/di-ぢ、etc.
+Running the plugin will convert all lyrics written in the Latin alphabet to their respective kana, preserving existing kana and punctuation.
+Supports multiple romanizations of kana such as 'shi'/'si'-「し」、'dji'/'di'-「ぢ」、etc.

-For lyrics such as 「なった」 spread over two notes, they can be entered as either nat -ta or na -tta, depending on whether you want なっ -た or な -った
+For lyrics such as 「なった」 spread over two notes, they can be entered as either 'nat -ta' or 'na -tta', depending on whether you want 「なっ -た」 or 「な -った」.

 ### Limitations
-This plugin will overwrite *all* lyrics in the score, including existing kana.
-Make sure to run only once all romaji have been entered.

 「は」、「へ」、「を」 must be entered as 'ha', 'he', 'wo', regardless of pronunciation.
 Code can't read your mind :)

 Diacritics are not supported; enter long vowels as double letters, i.e. 「もう」 should be entered as "mou" not "mō" or "mô".